-Our Journalism graduates have an excellent track record for employment after completing their course, this was certainly the case for Gayathri.
+Our Journalism graduates have an excellent track record for employment after completing their course, and this was certainly the case for Gayathri.

 Since graduation I managed to get some freelance work with BBC Radio Leeds after doing some work experience for them as part of the course and I'm having such a blast.
 They've been an amazing station to work for.